Copyright 1994 - 2023 Bill's Bible Basics

 ----- End Of Quote -----

-Another report that was issued almost two decades ago in 1993 further reveals the extent of the problem.
+Another report that was issued three decades ago in 1993 further reveals the extent of the problem.
 What I find most alarming is the fact that it states that people who smoke lose an average of twenty to twenty-five years of non-smoker life expectancy.
 It is crazy!
-Is losing a quarter or more of your life worth your foolish habit?
+Is losing a quarter or more of your life really worth your foolish habit?

 ----- Begin Quotes -----